perun-network/perun-cardano-contract/README.md

 ## Getting HLS (Haskell-Language-Server) running

 Using HLS greatly improves effiency and gives a lot of code-style suggestions which lets a Haskell developer explore the language way better.

 Especially if they are new.

 Modern IDEs and Code-Editors allow to specify the exact binary which should be run as a language server for specific filetypes.

+**NOTE**: If you use the `native` development option `HLS_COMMAND = haskell-language-server-wrapper`, for nix use `HLS_COMMAND = haskell-language-server`!

-So the following might have some pitfalls depending on the editor you are using but in essence all which has to be done is to let your editor use the command `haskell-language-server --lsp` which is available in the active `nix-shell` together with all paths for all required project dependencies.
+So the following might have some pitfalls depending on the editor you are using but in essence all which has to be done is to let your editor use the command `${HLS_COMMAND} --lsp` which is available in the active `nix-shell` together with all paths for all required project dependencies.

 This should be achievable by just executing your editor within `nix-shell` and configuring the LSP command for Haskell files in its settings: